rick/omg-what-have-we-built-talk/talk.md

 ## Shipping

-### Made abilities be the "source of truth" for read queries on teams, and orgs.
+### Made abilities be the "source of truth" for read queries on teams, and orgs
-### Made abilities be the "source of truth" for repository read queries.
+### Made abilities be the "source of truth" for repository read queries
-### Continue writing data to *both* permissions systems.
+### Continue writing data to *both* permissions systems
-### Gradual removal of science experiment code.
+### Gradual removal of science experiment code

 ---